leomachadorocha/study-referece/_pages/azure-admin/network/nic.md

 ---

 >
+> OBS:
+>
-> OBS: in the Portal, we can not create a NIC with a Public IP Address associate with it
+> In the Portal, we can not create a NIC with a Public IP Address associate with it
 >

 #### ✔ _configure NIC with PowerShell_

 ```powershell